 The Music for All Music Production Boot Camp curriculum is an immersive music production experience for high school students.
 Participants will study with award-winning recording engineers and producers in a state-of-the art facility.
 The Production Boot Camp experience is total immersion and hands-on production.
 Work with professional musicians and recording engineers as they record, mix, and master a production.
-Learn the music theory behind some of your favorite hits and hone your own songwriting skills.

 In a 10,000 square feet, state-of-the-art facility, students learn acoustics and recording techniques for electric and acoustic instruments.
 You will gain production skills for multiple genres such as Hip Hop, RnB, Rock, Jazz, and classical recordings.
 Make your own beats and produce your own mixes with professional guidance.
 Learn the basics of the industry standard Pro-Tools at an AVID certified institution.

 Learn Pop and Rock theory from University-level songwriting and theory instructors.
 Learn the social media and marketing skills that will give you the edge in promoting your projects.

 This is a no-compromise, immersive experience.
 You will have an unparalleled amount of practical experience and studio time.